 Seven fun and easy kids’ hairstyles: products and tips for parents

-Real talk: Taking care of your child's tresses can sometimes make you want to pull out your own hair.
-But with a little know-how and the right tools and products, doing your child's hair can be a fun way to spend time together - even on busy mornings.
+Real talk: Taking care of a child's tresses can sometimes make caregivers want to pull out their own hair!
+But with a little know-how and the right tools and products, doing a child's hair can be a fun way to spend time together, even on busy mornings.

-To help you, a few master stylists have shared their favorite hairstyles for kids.
-Whether your child wants a unique do for the first day of school or just feels like a change, say goodbye to those bad hair days.
+A few master stylists have shared their favorite hairstyles for kids below.
+Whether a child wants a unique 'do for the first day of school or just feels like a change, caregivers can say goodbye to those bad hair days.

 En este artículo: